FredHutch/PrEPCiswomen/README.md

 # PrEPCiswomen
 Code related to the calibration of an efficacy curve for women

+# Underlying data
+Data required for imputation of DBS curves is stored in imputation_data.Rdata

 # Code to run MCMC
 The script run_calibration.R runs the Markov Chain Monte Carlo calibration of all models.